termux-user-repository/tur-on-device/README.md

 # Termux User Repository (on Device)

-# NOTE: This repository has been merge into [TUR](https://github.com/termux-user-repository/tur).
+# NOTE: This repository has been merged into [TUR](https://github.com/termux-user-repository/tur).

 This project contains some scripts and patches to build packages for the [Termux](https://github.com/termux/termux-app) Android application using [Termux-Docker](https://github.com/termux/termux-docker) under self-hosted arm environment